reshamas/reshamas.github.io/_posts/2018-01-04-managing-our-code-of-conduct.md

 # NYC PyLadies Meetup:  Managing our Code of Conduct

-## PyLadies Code of Conduct (CoC)
+## Code of Conduct (CoC)
-Our CoC is available on our website, and it applies to all our spaces, both online and off.
+The PyLadies CoC is available on our website, and it applies to all our spaces, both online and off.

 ## Goal
 The goal of having and administering a CoC is to create an environment which is respectful, comfortable and professional for our meetup attendees.